avi12/youtube-downloader/README.md

 # YouTube Downloader
-A browser extension for downloading videos from YouTube.
+A browser extension for downloading videos from YouTube

 Made by [avi12](https://avi12.com)

 ## This is a WIP
-Still  in development, for as long as I'm not 100% happy with the result.
+Still  in development, for as long as I'm not 100% happy with the result

 ## Installation
-1. Use [this](http://fumacrom.com/3907988/youtube-downloader) AdFly link to download the latest version.
+1. Use [this](http://fumacrom.com/3907988/youtube-downloader) AdFly link to download the latest version
 2. Go to `about:extensions`
 3. Drag & drop the ZIP onto the extensions page